A Sequential Framework Towards an Exact SDP Verification of Neural Networks: Experiments

 \section{Experiments}

-We certify the robustness of the IRIS dataset \footnote{https://archive.ics.uci.edu/ml/datasets/iris} with pre-trained MLP classification network with 99\% accuracy on test data using the original SDP approach, our Algorithm \ref{alg:main}, and the penalization approach in Section \ref{sec:penalization} \footnote{https://github.com/gavenma/Strengthened-SDP-Verification-of-Neural-Network-Robustness-via-Non-Convex-Cuts}.
+We certify the robustness of the IRIS dataset \footnote{https://archive.ics.uci.edu/ml/datasets/iris} with pre-trained MLP classification network with 99\% accuracy on test data using the original SDP approach, our Algorithm \ref{alg:main}, and the penalization approach in Section \ref{sec:penalization}.
 For all experiments, $\text{max}_{\text{iter}}$ is set to 10.
 Moreover, the $l_{\infty}$ radius of $\mathcal{X}$ is set to 0.15 for networks with 5 and 10 hidden layers, and set to 0.075 for the other 2 networks.
 This is because larger networks are naturally more sensitive to perturbation.